This Protean Life

 “Michael Mufasa” is a nom de guerre; an assumed name under which a person writes, paints, fights, etc. People recognize Mufasa as a popular Disney character, however historically, Mufasa was the last king of the Bagada people of pre-colonial Kenya.

 I chose that pseudonym after being nick-named “Mufasa” by some of my African Studies classmates.
 The enthusiasm I had for African Studies was often questioned, critiqued and judged by others on a scale that ranged from pathological to paramount – but in the end, other people’s opinions of me are none of my business.

 In 2013, I earned a Bachelor of Interdisciplinary Studies from Arizona State University’s College of Letters and Sciences.
 My concentrations were in African and African American Studies, and Human Rights.

-I was named the 2013 Outstanding Graduate from the Arizona State University School of Letters and Sciences, and I was the recipient of the 2013 Leonor Boulin-Johnson Award for Outstanding Academic Achievement in African and African American Studies.
+I was named the 2013 Outstanding Graduate from the Arizona State University School of Letters and Sciences, and I was the recipient of the 2013 Leanor Boulin-Johnson Award for Outstanding Academic Achievement in African and African American Studies.